 There are many resources to help pay for coursework and workshops.

 To meet requirements for early childhood and afterschool professionals, training and coursework must be related to your work with children and families.

 - relate to the core knowledge areas for early childhood and afterschool professionals.
 See the list of sample related college courses, sorted by the Core Knowledge Areas

-- The Child Development Division program licensing regulations and the Agency of Education teacher standards also have criteria for what personnel must complete to meets their regulations
+- The Child Development Division child care program licensing regulations and the Agency of Education teacher licensing standards also have criteria for what personnel must complete to meets their regulations

 Trainings and classes must be documented with a either a transcript or a certificate that includes: a) sponsor name and logo; b) title and description of content; c) date(s), time, total training hours; d) name of participant; and e) signature of sponsor or instructor to verify attendance.
 Instructors should be in the Instructor Registry.

 Training and coursework should be entered into your BFIS credential account.
 This Cover sheet explains what to submit to be entered into your account, and where to find the information in your Account.
 Northern Lights is charged with verifying and entering your documented professional development into your BFIS Credential account.

 If the training attendance is NOT submitted by the Sponsor to enter into your BFIS credential account, please print, complete and submit the Cover sheet with your professional development documentation to Northern Lights to verify and enter for you.
 PLEASE check your BFIS Credential account to see if the documentation is already in your account, before sending it to Northern Lights to enter.